-11 The City did not associate the control of the contr How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
+Have did warm Canacillation and The City did not receive citizen input at its comments and the How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
 Neighborhood as a Target Area?
-Identify the Needs of this Target Commercial centers are lacking attractive facades and landscaping.
-Area What are the Opportunities for A Façade Improvement Program Improvement in this Target Area?
+Identify the Needs of this Target Area Commercial centers are lacking attractive facades and landscaping.
+What are the Opportunities for A Façade and Landscape Improvement Program Improvement in this Target 777 açade dila Editascape improvement rogiam Area?
 What are the Barriers to Funding and landlord compliance.
-Improvement to this Target Area?
+Improvement to this Target Tanang and landlord compliance.
+Area?
 6 Area Name 555105, Block Group 2 Area Type Local Target Area Revital Type Code Enforcement Revital Description Residential Property Code Compliance Identify the Neighborhood South of 207th Street, north of Centralia Street, east Elaine Avenue Boundaries for this Target Area and west of Norwalk Boulevard Include Specific Housing and Mix of single-family residential properties and multi-family units.
 Commercial Characteristics of Commercial characteristics include small neighborhood this Target Area commercial centers.
 How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
 Neighborhood as a Target Area?
 Identify the Needs of this Target Property maintenance and code compliance.
-Area What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target 0 Area?
+Area What are the Opportunities for Bring residential properties in to code compliance Improvement in this Target 6 control halfaring and an arrange has a Area?
 What are the Barriers to Funding and property owner compliance.
-Improvement to this Target and property content compressed Area?
-7 Area Name 555107, Block Group 3 • Area Type Local Target Area Revital Type Economic Development Revital Description Commercial Center Façade Improvement Program Identify the Neighborhood South of Centralia Street, north and east of City of Hawaiian Boundaries for this Target Area Gardens and west of City of Cypress and Orange County line.
+Improvement to this Target Area?
+7 Area Name 555107, Block Group 3 Area Type Local Target Area Revital Type Economic Development Revital Description Commercial Center Façade Improvement Program Identify the Neighborhood South of Centralia Street, north and east of City of Hawaiian Boundaries for this Target Area Gardens and west of City of Cypress and Orange County line.
 Include Specific Housing and Mix of single-family residential properties and multi-family units.
-Commercial Characteristics of Commercial characteristics include small neighborhood commercial centers. this Target Area How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
-Neighborhood as a Target Area?
-Identify the Needs of this Target Commercial centers are lacking attractive facades and landscaping.
-Area
+Commercial Characteristics of Commercial characteristics include small neighborhood this Target Area commercial centers.
+How did your Consultation and The City did not receive citizen input at its community meeting, Citizen Participation Process however, this neighborhood receives many service requests for Help you Identify this assistance from Code Enforcement officers.
+Neighborhood as a Target Area? assistance from code Emorecinent officers. Ì Identify the Needs of this Target Commercial centers are lacking attractive facades and landscaping.
+Area commercial centers are lacking attractive racades and landscaping.
+Aica